Meet the Breed: Australian Shepherd

 If you have your eye on getting an Aussie of your

 own, we highly recommend obedience training which incorporates housebreaking, and large open spaces.
+Continue reading for even more tips and facts about Australian shepherds!

 This furry friend is not for the stationary owner, that’s for sure!
 Taking them to dog parks a few times a week to socialize them with other dogs and building an agility course for them in your backyard are wonderful ways to harness and expend their energy and soften their territorial dispositions.